Testing noncommutativity-like model as a galactic density profile: Introduction

-\item The first case comes from string theory and is based in the assumption of NC space-time coordinates giving a new version of a gauge theory via the Seiberg-Witten map \cite{Seiberg}.
-In this sense, one of the most commons examples of NC comes from quantum mechanics in two dimensions where in the coordinates operators is encoded the new commutation relations as: $\left [ x^i,x^j\right]= i\bar{\theta} ^{ij}$, $\left [ x^i,p_j\right] = i\delta ^i _j$, $\left [ p_i,p_j\right] =0$, where $\bar{\theta} ^{ij}$ is the antisymmetric, NC, constant parameter and can be solved assuming $\bar{\theta}^{ij}=\bar{\theta}(\epsilon_{ij},\epsilon_{ij},...)$ \cite{Smailagic,Nicolini:2005vd}, having $\bar{\theta}$ units of length square.
-In this vein, many studies has been bounded the NC parameter, obtaining values of $\bar{\theta}$ approximately equal to the Planck length \cite{Romero}.
-From these ideas, born a Gaussian distribution of minimal width $\sqrt{\theta}$ instead of a Dirac-delta function, replacing the point-like structure by smeared objects.
-This election is not trivial and is due to estimate the amplitude between two states with different mean position by using the Feynman path integral \cite{Smailagic:2003yb,*0305-44}.
+Another possibility to explain the rotation curves of galaxies comes from noncommutativity (NC) models \cite{Rahaman:2010vv}.
+The idea emerge from string theory, based on the assumption of NC space-time coordinates, obtaining a new type of gauge theory via the Seiberg-Witten map \cite{Seiberg}.
+In this sense, one of the most common examples of NC comes from quantum mechanics in two dimensions in where are encoded the new commutation relations via the coordinate operators.
+Therefore, many studies have been done in order to constrain the NC parameter, obtaining values approximately equal to the Planck length \cite{Romero} or even Trans-Planckian.
+Hence, based on these hypotheses, a Gaussian distribution of minimal width may be used instead of a Dirac-delta function\footnote{The Dirac-delta function help to describe a point-like structure in the standard case of quantum field theory.}.
+In fact, this change is also motivated when the amplitude between two states with different mean position is estimated using the Feynman path integral \cite{Smailagic:2003yb,*0305-44}.

-\item In the second case, the NC modifies the form of the energy-momentum tensor presented in GR and as a consequence, NC replaces the point-like structures by smeared objects as happens in the first case.
-Indeed, the usefulness of Gaussian distribution that comes from NC at quantum scales can be straightforward extended to the analysis of macroscopic systems like velocity rotation of galaxies or others \cite{Garcia-Aspeitia:2015zpf}.
-In fact, this new approach generates a \emph{bigger} value of the NC parameter than the Planck size obtained in the previous approach; giving expected values of the order of kpc.
-This is because NC it is associated now to the matter distribution and not to the quantum cells.